The relative trace formula in electromagnetic scattering and boundary layer operators: Maxwell boundary layer operators

-where $(E,H)$ are solutions to the interior and exterior boundary value problem for the Maxwell system \eqref{system}, respectively, whenever these solutions are unique.
-The mapping $\Lambda_{\lambda}^{+}$ is therefore well defined for any $\lambda \in \C$ which is not a Maxwell eigenvalue or zero.
+The mapping $\Lambda_{\lambda}^{+}$ is well defined for any $\lambda \in \C$ which is not a Maxwell eigenvalue or zero.
 The mapping $\Lambda_{\lambda}^{-}$ is well defined for all non-zero $\lambda$ in the closed upper half space.
+In this case these are bounded operators on $H^{-\frac{1}{2}}(\Div,\partial\Omega)$.
 We will see later that these operators extend meromorphically to the complex plane.
 In anticipation of this we will not explicitly state the domains when dealing with algebraic identities.
-In this case these are bounded operators on $H^{-\frac{1}{2}}(\Div,\partial\Omega)$.
-We then have the following identities
+As a consequence of the symmetry $(E,H) \mapsto (H,-E)$ of the Maxwell system and the above relations one obtains the formulae

 and as a consequence